Michelle Leech

-Michelle Leech is the Deputy Dean of Medicine at Monash University and an academic clinician-scientist.
-Leech oversees the delivery of the Monash medical program and maintains an active research profile and clinical practice as a rheumatologist.
+Michelle Leech is an Australian rheumatologist and clinician-scientist.
+She is the current Head of the Medical Course at Monash University and Deputy Dean at the Faculty of Medicine, Nursing and Health Sciences overseeing the delivery of Monash's medical program across the Clayton, Gippsland and Malaysia campuses.

 Education

 Leech graduated with a Bachelor of Medicine and Bachelor of Surgery (Hons) from Monash University in 1987.
-She went onto residency training in internal medicine at Prince Henry's Hospital and advanced physician training in rheumatology at Monash Health.
-Leech completed her PhD at Monash University's Centre for Inflammatory Diseases and the Fellow of the Royal Australasian College of Physicians training program in 2000.
+She completed basic physician training at Prince Henry's Hospital and advanced physician training in rheumatology at Monash Health.
+Leech completed her PhD in 1999 through Monash University's Centre for Inflammatory Diseases with her thesis titled "Regulation of inflammation by endogenous glucocorticoids and MIF".
+She became a Fellow of the Royal Australasian College of Physicians in 2000.

 Career

 Clinical

 Leech is a consultant physician and currently serves as Head of the Rheumatoid Arthritis Clinic at Monash Health.
 In 2014, Leech was the Medical Director of Arthritis Australia.
 She has served on a number of National Rheumatology Advisory Boards, including Janssen-Cilag, Novartis, Abbvie, UCB, Cortical and MSD.

 Research

 Leech is part of the rheumatology research group in the School of Clinical Sciences at Monash Health.
 Her research interests are focused on cytokine biology, glucocorticoid action and cell cycle proteins in the context of Rheumatoid arthritis (RA) pathogenesis.
 She also maintains an active research profile in medical and interprofessional education.

 Leech has published over 70 peer-reviewed papers.
 Her most cited papers are: